 IDrive is a cloud storage service, giving you a place to back up your documents and pictures online, as well as on your hard drive.
 With the storage being online, you can automatically back up multiple devices on one account, sending things to the cloud without you having to do anything, and even syncing documents between these devices without a second thought.

-This helps keep your computer safe in the long run, and also gives you plenty of data to access even on a new device in case a hack or a malfunction puts your desktop out of commission.
+This helps keep your computer safe in the long run and gives you plenty of data to access, even on a new device in case a hack or a malfunction puts your desktop out of commission.
 So backing up your devices is important, and IDrive lets you do just that — and it lets you back up your backups, preserving your data in innumerable ways.

 Be careful where and what you click — and have a plan if you don’t

-It’s good to be able to identify phishing scams, looking for typos in the emails and subject lines, and requests for usernames and passwords.
-As a general rule, don’t click links from email addresses you don’t know and that don’t provide any passwords on form pages that have URLs you can’t recognize, or that are misspelled.
+It’s good to identify phishing scams, look for typos in the emails and subject lines and requests for usernames and passwords.
+As a general rule, don’t click links from email addresses you don’t know and that don’t provide any passwords on form pages that have URLs you can’t recognize or that are misspelled.

 If your caution isn’t enough, and you accidentally click a link that lets a scammer into your system, IDrive has your back.
 The Events feature logs when your account was logged into, and logged out of, as well as when files and folders were uploaded, downloaded, or shared all with helpful date and time stamps, and IP addresses of where these activities took place.
 This can help you confirm whether or not a hack took place, and therefore let you take action if something has happened.